Luisg882/tennis-masters-traker/README.md

   - Wen there is no more upcoming matches the program is going to Exit automatically giving a exit message first

   ![picture of the Exit program message in the following format: "There are no upcoming matches.
 Exiting..."](/assets/images/exit.jpg)

+### Future Features

+  - Oraganize tides so it will appear in the same position.
+  - Generate a tide break matches.
+  - A function that eliminates the bottom 2 players.
+  - Create a single eliminatory tournament after the group stage.eliminating the bottom 2 players.
+  - Generate a new matches with the dates their are going to play

+## Data Model

+This project used a series of list to manipulate the worksheets and update the changes.

+The functions were design extracting the worksheet information like the last row or specific row to make calculations like score_results() were it adds the results of the matches in the las row of the players-scores worksheet, or the update_scoreboard() function, were it takes the last row of the total-score worksheet and sum the results added in the score_results() function.

+## Testing